2025 Swiss Indoors

-The 2025 Swiss Indoors Basel was a men's tennis tournament played on indoor hard courts.
+The 2025 Swiss Indoors Basel was a men's tennis tournament played on indoor hardcourts.
 It was the 54th edition of the event, and part of the ATP 500 tournaments of the 2025 ATP Tour.
 It was held at the St. Jakobshalle in Basel, Switzerland, from 20 to 26 October 2025.

+João Fonseca (Brazil, ATP 46) won the Swiss Indoors Basel 2025.

+João Fonseca (Brazil, ATP 46) won the final against Alejandro Davidovich Fokina (Spain, ATP 18) 6:3, 6:4.
+Fonseca thus became the second teenager after Jim Courier to win the Swiss Indoors event.
+In doubles, the pairing of Marcel Granollers (Spain) and Horacio Zeballos (Argentina) triumphed, defeating Adam Pavlasek (Czech Republic) and Jan Zielinski (Poland) 6:2, 7:5 in the final.